thooks1203/echodeed/EchoDeed_Detailed_Guide.md

 - Students browse rewards from local businesses and national brands
 - They redeem tokens for gift cards, free food, or special school privileges
 - Each reward comes with a secure redemption code
-- Parents get notified when their child earns or uses a reward
+- **Revolutionary dual reward system**: Parents can earn rewards too when their child's kind act is verified, strengthening family bonds and creating shared positive experiences

 **Step 5: Inspiration Cycle**
 - Students get inspired by seeing others' kind acts